Vyas-Advik-bu/Kyzen_assignment/README.md

 # Company Research Agent

 A production-leaning agentic system that researches any company on demand, producing a structured portfolio and Excel workbook.
-All computation runs locally — $0 API cost, no external keys required.
+All computation runs locally. $0 API cost, no external keys required.

 ## Architecture